About Passo Falzarego – Lagazuoi Trail

 Osprey Talon 22 Daypack

 The Osprey Talon 22 daypack is my pack of choice for day hikes because it is lightweight (it weighs merely 750 grams) and very functional.
 With the volume of 22 liters it offers just enough space for summer day hikes.
 I really like the well-placed pockets and the Stow-On-The-Go trekking pole attachment system which allows you to easily attach trekking poles so that they don’t get in the way while you are climbing or ascending technically difficult stretches.
 I’ve been using the Osprey Talon 22 daypack for more than a year now and I literally can’t say a single bad thing about it.
+You can read the full review here.

 Conclusion and photo gallery